Matthew Stafford Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matthew Stafford Player Prop Bets for NFL Week 6 - Los Angeles vs. New York

-Before placing any bets on Matthew Stafford's player prop bet markets for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key stats and trends to know.
-Stafford's Los Angeles Rams (4-1) and the New York Giants (1-4) hit the field in a Week 6 matchup from MetLife Stadium in East Rutherford, New Jersey.
+Sportsbooks have listed plenty of player prop bets for Sunday's NFL action, including for Matthew Stafford, who takes to the field at 1:00 PM ET broadcast on FOX.
+Stafford and the Los Angeles Rams (4-1) hit the field against the New York Giants (1-4) in Week 6 at MetLife Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.